austinLorenzMccoy/Smart_ATS_LLM_app/README.md

 </div>

-Austin's Smart ATS API is a powerful backend service designed to evaluate resumes against job descriptions using Google's Generative AI.
+Smart ATS API is a powerful backend service designed to evaluate resumes against job descriptions using Google's Generative AI.
 The API simulates an Application Tracking System (ATS) and provides comprehensive insights into how well a resume aligns with a job description by analyzing keywords, content relevance, and generating tailored improvement recommendations.

 ## ✨ Features